Caryl Chessman: In popular culture

-Megan Terry’s play, The People vs Ranchman, loosely based on Chessman’s crimes and punishment, was produced Off-Broadway in New York during the 1968–1969 season.
+Megan Terry's play, The People vs Ranchman, loosely based on Chessman's crimes and punishment, was produced Off-Broadway in New York during the 1968–1969 season.

 Author Dominique Lapierre visited Chessman several times during his incarceration.
 Lapierre was then a young reporter working for a French newspaper.
 His account of Chessman appears in the book A Thousand Suns.

 Artist Bruce Conner created his sculpture Child in 1959–60 as an homage to Chessman's execution.

 The radio version of Dragnet referenced the Chessman case and the Redlight Bandit in a 1949 episode.
 The producers changed the storyline of his crimes, allowing the rape victim to die in the fictitious version, justifying the death penalty.

 Chessman's execution is referenced in Lucio Fulci's 1969 giallo One on Top of the Other, in which the character of George Dumurrier (Jean Sorel) is prepared to be executed in San Quentin's gas chamber.
 Not only were these sequences shot on location in San Quentin, but several of the prison personnel who were responsible for Chessman's death acted in them; a fact that was especially highlighted in the film's trailer.

 Chessman is mentioned in Neil Diamond's 1970 song "Done Too Soon" and in French singer Nicolas Peyrac's song "So far away from LA".

+Chessman is mentioned in the song "Broadway Melody of 1974" on Genesis's album The Lamb Lies Down on Broadway: "Caryl Chessman sniffs the air and leads the parade / He knows, in a scent, you can bottle all you made."

 Chessman's execution in the gas chamber is mentioned in Richard Brautigan's 1967 novella Trout Fishing in America.

+Chessman's execution is referenced in the 1979 novel Jailbird by Kurt Vonnegut.

 In 1977, Alan Alda starred in an NBC television movie about Chessman's life, Kill Me If You Can.
 This was sometimes shown, subsequently, as The Caryl Chessman Story.

-The song "The Ballad of Caryl Chessman," written by the songwriting team of Al Hoffman and Dick Manning, includes the chorus "let him live, let him live, let him live".
+The song "The Ballad of Caryl Chessman", written by the songwriting team of Al Hoffman and Dick Manning, includes the chorus "let him live, let him live, let him live".
 It was a minor hit single for Ronnie Hawkins two months before Chessman's execution.

 Country music star Merle Haggard stated in an interview in 1995 that many years earlier, when he was a prison inmate, observing Chessman's preparations for his execution helped to set him on the straight and narrow.

-Chessman, a 2016 play by Joe Rodota, tells the story of the execution from the viewpoint of Governor Pat Brown.